AdobeDocs/experience-platform.en/help/segmentation/api/streaming-segmentation.md

 # Evaluate events in real-time with streaming segmentation

+Segmenting customers into audience groups is one of the most common workload items for profile stores.
+Segmentation can be performed to classify a customer into one of the groups and this can be done either:
+- Where time to activate is important – Real-time segmentation
+- Where richness of the group (data) is important - Batch segmentation

-Streaming segmentation (also known as continuous query evaluation) enables you to create and target high value segments at high speed and high scale.
-With this capability, most segment rules can now be evaluated as the data is passed into Adobe Experience Platform, meaning segment membership will be kept up to date without running segmentation jobs.
+Streaming segmentation can qualify a customer with respect to their demographic and behavioral data into a particular segment group in real time.
+With streaming segmentation, segment qualification now happens as data lands into Adobe Experience Platform, alleviating the need to schedule and run segmentation jobs.
+With this capability, most segment rules can now be evaluated as the data is passed into Platform, meaning segment membership will be kept up to date without running scheduled segmentation jobs.

 ![](../images/api/streaming-segment-evaluation.png)